mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 The "hot questions" are never relevant to the problem I came to StackOverflow to solve, but if I'm on StackOverflow, chances are that I'm frustrated debugging something and easily tempted by distractions.

 I avoid this with a browser extension called [uBlock Origin](https://github.com/gorhill/uBlock).
-Its primary purpose is to block ads, which is also helpful for reducing distractions.
-But one of its lesser-known features is its "element picker."
-It allows you to permanently delete any HTML element on the page you're browsing.
-It creates a (TODO: find out what kind of selector) selector rule that permanently blocks it when you revisit the page.
+Its primary purpose is to block ads, but one of its lesser-known features is its "element picker."
+It allows you to hide any page element permanently with a few mouse clicks.
+Selecting a page element with the "element picker" tool adds a CSS selector rule to uBlock Origin so that it knows to always hide that element.

 <figure>
   <video style="max-width:100%" controls>